Javadazizi2002/Crypto-Simulator/README.md

-## Description
-This project is a [brief description of your project].
-It aims to [explain the purpose of your project and what problem it solves or what functionality it provides].

 ## How the Cryptocurrency Simulator Works
 The cryptocurrency simulator is designed to mimic real-world trading and investment scenarios in the crypto market using Python.
 It operates through the following steps: